Using Request Direct Callbacks and Auto-answer in Studio API Flows

-- “Call finished” section : This is the exit that the flow will follow, after the person that requested the callback and the agent has finished their conversation.
+- “Call finished” section : This is the exit that the flow will follow, after the person that requested the callback and the agent have finished their conversation.
 We will end the flow here.

 To continue setting up the flow, we will configure the “Execute action” component:

 - Select the variable that we will use to perform the data dip (in our example corresponds to the “customer_id” defined in the initial step) and create a new variable with the result of the data dip (in our example, we created a variable named “caller_number2” ).

 As for the Exits, we will configure the “Ok” exit by adding a new “Request direct callback” component, and if an execution error occurs, we will end the flow.